My Favourite Colour Collective Illustration (Twitter Group Challenge) 2016

 I was asked by a wedding celebrant to create an illustrated bride for her to use across multiple platforms as piece of her brand.

-She wanted to have a "Bo-Ho" bride to promote the handfasterning market of brides as this was something she was enjoying doing.
+She wanted to have a "Bo-Ho" bride to promote the handfasterning market to brides, as this was something she was enjoying doing.

 I was delighted to help with this as I LOVE drawing bridal dresses.
 This one was a challenge due to the lace, but I really enjoyed the process and the delicate touches in the dress and flowers.